The Bforartists features at a glance.

 - Better readable standard theme.

-- Some neat new addons to improve usability, like the reset 3D View addon or the Important Hotkey addon.
+- Some neat addons to improve usability, like the reset 3D View addon or the Set Dimensions addon with which you can scale in world coordinates in edit mode.

 This all leads to a much intuitiver and easier to use interface.
 But the code is just half of the show.
 Another important bit are the non code things.

 - The target audience for Bforartists are hobbyists and indie developers.
 Blender tries to target professionals.
-But most of them don’t care for various reasons.
+That’s a completely different audience and approach.

-- A better manual.
-The Blender manual is in big parts unsearchable, has an odd structure, and relies heavily at the Blender keymap to name just a few flaws, making it unusable for users.
-That’s why we rewrite it, piece by piece.
+- We have a better manual.
+The Blender manual is in big parts unsearchable, has an odd structure, and still now relies heavily at the Blender keymap to name just a few flaws.
+This makes it nearly unusable for users.
+And that’s why we rewrite it, piece by piece.

 - Bforartists is not bound to the Blender bubble.
 It has its own independant eco system.